- Prospective Students

 "What I love about my job is how much fun I have with students on a daily basis.
 They have a great sense of humor and are able to joke around in Spanish.
 They are always actively engaged and make coming to school something to look forward to."

 Unique to Eastern Illinois University and our department is the course FLF/FLG/FLS Cadet Teaching.
 As a teacher candidate in this course, you have the opportunity to work with a faculty member and a team of other Teacher Licensure candidates to design a program to introduce French, German or Spanish to young learners.
 The culmination of this experience is to go into an area elementary school on a weekly basis for six to seven weeks to deliver the program you have designed.

-In addition to the thousands of dollars the department distributes to our own majors each year, the university regularly bestows its most prestigious award, the Livingston Lord Scholarship, to a Foreign Language Teacher Education Major.
-This award, worth approximately $7,000, has been given to five of our students in the last 6 years.
+In addition to the thousands of dollars the department distributes to our own majors each year, the university regularly bestows its most prestigious award, the Livingston Lord Scholarship, to a World Language Teacher Education Major.